abuelagosha/grandpa-hardcoded-conversation/README.md

 **Bonus: Ask him a question starting with "Do you want.."

-E) REPLAY
-You can repeat the process until you feel like you understand who the person behind this screen is.
+- You can repeat the process until you feel like you understand who the person behind this screen is.